w3tsa/screen-recording-app/README.md

 # screen-recording-app

-This is a App build with Electron JS to record screen.
+This is a App build with Electron JS to record screen on a windows device.

 ### Technology
 - Electron js